Xilinx/PYNQ/docs/source/overlay_design_methodology/python_overlay_api.rst

 Creating Hierarchy Drivers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Hierarchy drivers should inherit from ``DefaultHierarchy`` and provide a static method ``checkhierarchy`` that takes a description and returns ``True`` if the driver can bind to it.
+Hierarchy drivers should inherit from :class:`pynq.overlay.DefaultHierarchy` and provide a static method :meth:`pynq.overlay.DefaultHierarchy.checkhierarchy` that takes a description and returns ``True`` if the driver can bind to it.
 Any class that meets these two requirements will be automatically added to a list of drivers tested against each hierarchy in a newly loaded overlay.

 A template for a hierarchy driver is as follows: